Traveling Workshop Program Facilitators

 Anne Egger, Central Washington University

-Anne Egger is the Director of Undergraduate Research and an Assistant Professor in the Geological Sciences and Science Education department at Central Washington University.
+Anne Egger is an Associate Professor in the Geological Sciences and Science Education departments at Central Washington University.
 Professor Egger's joint appointment reflects her research interests: her geologic research is focused on the tectonic development of the western margin of the Basin and Range province, and her geoscience education research is focused on developing curricular materials that incorporate societal issues, data, and geoscientific thinking.
-She has facilitated undergraduate curricular design at a variety of institutions, from reviving Stanford's undergraduate geophysics program to reflect the diverse research interests of the faculty, to developing the first Earth science undergraduate degree in Singapore at Nanyang Technological University, to redesigning the Middle-Level Science Teaching major at CWU.
-Through NAGT, she has led and co-led a series of workshops about teaching introductory courses.
+She has facilitated undergraduate curricular (re)design workshops at a variety of institutions, from reviving Stanford's undergraduate geophysics program to reflect the diverse research interests of the faculty, to developing the first Earth science undergraduate degree in Singapore at Nanyang Technological University, to redesigning the Middle-Level Science Teaching major at CWU.
+Through NAGT, she has led and co-led a series of workshops about teaching introductory courses and teaching about Earth in context of societal issues.
 In addition, she led the effort at CWU to develop a new set of introductory science courses that integrate science and pedagogy for future teachers, using the Next Generation Science Standards as a guiding document.

 Carolyn Eyles, Geography and Earth Sciences, McMaster University